top of page

 Moro Rock

 Start off your morning at Moro Rock at Sequoia National Park.
 Reach the top of Moro Rock by ascending 390 steps where you’ll get a 360 view of Sequoia’s National Forest.
 I’m sure it would look stunning at sunrise or sunset too.
-There is only one way up and one way down so expect to wait to go to the top because it is a high traffic activity.
+There is only one way up and one way down so expect to wait to go to the top because it is a high-traffic activity.
 During the summer weekends, only shuttles are accessible to get to this destination and several other popular activities, so plan on parking at the Lodgepole Campground to catch the shuttle.

 The General Sherman Tree

 The largest and oldest tree in the world standing at a height of 275 feet and 36 feet wide.
-We came here on a holiday weekend and it was very busy (as expected), so I recommend coming on a weekday to avoid the crowds.
+We came here on a holiday weekend and it was hectic (as expected), so I recommend coming on a weekday to avoid the crowds.
 This is a great activity for the family too.

 Tunnel Log